zcash/lightwallet-protocol/README.md

 # Light Wallet Protocol Canonical files

-This repository contains the canonical Protobuf definitionss of the Light Wallet protocol.
+This repository contains the canonical Protobuf definitions for the Zcash Light Wallet protocol.

 ## Rationale
 Before the creation of this repository, copies of wallet RPCs `.proto` files would exist in several